 For those who think they can’t get an unsecured card.
 A secured credit card is their best option.
-Secured options work by requiring a cash deposit, which acts as the security for the spending limit.
+Secured cards work by requiring a cash deposit to open, which acts as the security for the spending limit upon approval.
 Typically, this deposit also serves as the spending limit for the card.

 This means a $1,000 deposit equals a $1,000 limit.
-The deposit depends on the applicants and how much they can afford to put down, through many cards require a minimum of at least $200.
+The deposit depends on the applicants and how much they can afford to put down, though many cards require a minimum of at least $200.

 What Makes a Good Secured Credit Card?

 When looking for secured credit cards to improve credit, there are certain things to consider.
 First, note the minimum deposit.
 This deposit is what makes a secured card “secured.”
-The minimum deposit varies significantly and can make the difference between a good option or a bad one.
+The minimum deposit varies significantly and can distinguish between a good option and a bad one.

 Look for a secured card with a minimum deposit of $200.
 This deposit level makes the card much more affordable for those with limited access to funds.